-Fark Decision and Farly 7 Action Plane carry Decision and Carry v Acuon Pians

-.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ✓ Yes ☐ No If "yes," please complete the following: First or only early decision plan closing date $\frac{12/01}{01}$ First or only early decision plan notification date $\frac{01/01}{01}$ Other early decision plan closing date Other early decision plan notification date For the Fall 2018 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan 162 106 Please provide significant details about your early decision plan: Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ✓ Yes ☐ No If "yes," please complete the following: Early action closing date ☐ 12/01 / O1/07 Early action notification date ☐ 01/07 our early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☑ No Fall D. TRANSFER ADMISSION Applicants D1.
-Does your institution enroll transfer students? ☑ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ☑ Yes ☐ No D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2018.
+Other early decision plan notification date

+For the Fall 2019 entering class:

+Number of early decision applications received by your institution Number of applicants admitted under early decision plan

+Please provid le significant det ails about your early decis ion plan:

+olan whereby students are no ve to commit to attending yo otified of an admission decision well our college?

+⊠ Yes □] No

+If "yes," plea se complete the following:

+Early action of Early action i closing date notification date 12/1 1/7

+Is yo our early actio on plan a "restric tive" plan under which yo u limit students from applyii ng to other early plans?

+☐ Yes ☑ No

+D. TRANSF ER ADMISSION

+2, 1141 (81)

+Fall Applicants 1

+D1.
+(If no, please If yes, may t e skip to Section transfer students earned from course work completed

+D2.
+Provide the 2019. number of studer nts who applied, were adm itted, and enrolled as degree e-seeking transfer students in Fall

 Applicants Admitted Applicants Enrolled Applicants

-Men 134 114 67

-Women 186 157 77

-Total 320 270 144
+Men 205 116 60

+Women 301 135 67

+Total 506 251 127

-App Application for Admission
+App lication for Admission

 D3.
-Indicate terms ☑Fall for which transfers i nay enroll: ☑ Spring ☑ Summer
+Indicate tern ⊠ Fall ns for which tran sfers may enroll: Spring ☑ Summer

-D4.
-D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ☐ Yes ☑ No If yes, what is the minimum number of credits and the unit of measure?
+D4. ☐ Yes 🗵 No st apply as an entering freshman?

 D5.
-Indicate all ite ms required of transf er students to a apply for admission:
+If yes, what is the minimum number of credits and the unit of measure?

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school • X
+High school transcript X

-College tra X
+College transcript(s) X

-ersonal statement X
+Essay or personal statement X

+Interview X

-Interview ed test scores X
+Standardized test scores X

-of good standing X X
+Statement of good standing X

-institution(s) A
+from prior institution(s)

-D8.
-D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5 D8.
-List any other application requirements specific to transfer applicants: D9.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 .
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5 D8 .
+List any other application requirements specific to transfer applicants:

+D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall 07/01 07/01 Rolling 08/15 yes
+Fall 7/1 7/1 8/15

 Winter

-Spring 01/01 01/01 Rolling 01/15 yes

-Summer 04/01 04/01 Rolling 05/15 yes

-D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☑ D11.
-Describe additional requirements for transfer admission, if applicable:
+Spring 1/1 1/1 1/15

+Summer 4/1 4/1 5/15